 Price Drivers and Indicators for the US30

 As a result, economic triggers for USD—such as the monthly jobs report, new deals on trade and tariffs, and other economic and political factors—can directly affect the companies listed in the US30, which affects the price of the fund as a whole.
+Traders should pay attention to political news, such as tariff proposals and trade agreements, that are likely to affect any of the companies in the US30—especially the larger companies.

 Because the fund is so small, a single company can have a significant impact on the price movement of the entire fund.
-Traders should also understand that the US30 is price-weighted, which means that higher-value stocks possess an outsize influence on the rest of the index.
+Traders should also understand that the US30 is price-weighted, which means that higher-priced stocks possess an outsize influence on the rest of the index.

 Costs to Consider with CFD Trading